-Host Jeff Probst surprised the remaining Survivor contestants the morning after tribal council and informed them that for the first time in the history of the show, one of the players had been removed from the game.
+On Survivor Monday night, Jeff Probst surprised the remaining contestants the morning after tribal council and informed them that, for the first time in the history of the show, one of the players had been removed from the game.

-“So I just spoke privately with Dan (Spilo), and I wanna update you guys,” Probst told the group.
+“So I just spoke privately with Dan [Spilo], and I want to update you guys,” Probst told the group.
 “A decision has been made, and Dan will not be returning to the game.
 He won’t be coming back to camp.
 He won’t be on the jury.
 He’s gone.”

 The only information provided by the show was a title card that read: “Dan was removed from the game after a report of another incident, which happened off-camera and did not involve a player."

-In an interview with Entertainment Weekly that was published Wednesday night, Probst declined to elaborate any further about exactly what got Dan kicked off the show.
+In an interview with Entertainment Weekly that was published Wednesday night, Probst declined to elaborate any further about exactly what got Dan, who is a Hollywood talent agent in his day job, kicked off the show.
 However, former contestant Kellee Kim had made multiple complaints about Dan’s inappropriate touching earlier in the season, forcing producers to get involved.
 Dan adamantly denied any wrongdoing in a previous episode.
 This latest incident came just two weeks after Dan was warned by producers about his behavior.

 Following Wednesday’s episode, Kim released a statement on twitter.